Kvennsjøen

-Kvennsjøen is a lake in the municipality of Ullensvang in Vestland county, Norway.
+Kvennsjøen is a lake in Ullensvang Municipality in Vestland county, Norway.
 The 5.05 km2 lake lies on the Hardangervidda plateau, inside the Hardangervidda National Park.
 The alpine lake is located 35 km straight east of the town of Odda and about 45 km south of the village of Eidfjord.
-There are over 500 lakes in Ullensvang municipality and this one is the largest of all of them.
+There are over 500 lakes in Ullensvang Municipality and this one is the largest of all of them.